claytonroche/uma-docs/developers/osnap/snapshot-tutorial.md

-# ⚡ Snapshot Tutorial
+# ⚡ Snapshot Proposal Tutorial

-**Adding Transaction Data to Proposal**
+**Adding Transactions to Your Snapshot Proposal**

 Now that the oSnap module has been configured with Snapshot, you can use the transaction builder when creating a Snapshot proposal.
+This transaction can be executed on-chain if the Snapshot vote successfully passes.

-The example proposal below includes an ETH transfer of 0.000005.
+The example proposal below proposes a transaction that will transfer 0.000005 ETH if the Snapshot proposal passes.

 <figure><img src="../../.gitbook/assets/image (14).png" alt=""><figcaption></figcaption></figure>